Wendell Meredith Stanley: Biography

-Stanley was born in Ridgeville, Indiana, and earned a BSc in Chemistry at Earlham College in Richmond, Indiana.
+Stanley was born in Ridgeville, Indiana, and earned a BSc in chemistry at Earlham College in Richmond, Indiana.
 He then studied at the University of Illinois, gaining an MS in science in 1927 followed by a PhD in chemistry two years later.
 His later accomplishments include writing the book "Chemistry: A Beautiful Thing" and being a Pulitzer Prize nominee.

 Research

-As a member of National Research Council he moved temporarily for academic work with Heinrich Wieland in Munich before he returned to the States in 1931.
+Although a member of National Research Council, he moved to Munich for temporary academic work with Heinrich Wieland before he returned to the United States in 1931.
 On return he was approved as an assistant at The Rockefeller Institute for Medical Research.
 He remained with the Institute until 1948, becoming an Associate Member in 1937, and a Member in 1940.
 In 1948, he became Professor of Biochemistry at the University of California, Berkeley and built the Virus Laboratory and a free-standing Department of Biochemistry building, which is now called Stanley Hall.